papis/papis/doc/source/default-settings.rst

    ``papis --pick-lib export --all``.
 The format takes a dictionary named ``library`` with the keys *name*, *dir*, and *paths*.

+.. papis-config:: csl-style

+    The CSL style name used by the CSL exporter.
+For a list of styles and their naming see the `Zotero Style Repository <https://www.zotero.org/styles>`__.
+    This setting can also be a path to a local file that describes the style.
+    User styles can be placed in the ``styles`` subfolder of the Papis configuration folder so that they are recognized just by their name.

+.. papis-config:: csl-formatter

+   The formatter used by the CSL exporter.
+Currently supported formatters are "plain", "html" and "rst".
+Note that these are different to the Papis formatter and are just used to add style to the resulting citation (e.g. marking titles as italic).

 Tools options
 -------------